Rippledoc

 Regarding those md files:

-Required, but you probably already have this.
+Required, but you probably already have this (maybe you named it README).
 Should be your project’s overview.
 Explain what your project is, what it does, and why folks would want to use it.
 The content will render as the “front page” of your project’s docs.
-If you prefer, you can have ../README.md be minimal, and instead put the bulk of the overview material into a doc/index.md file.

-How to install, set up, and get a hello-world example working.
+How to install, set up, and get it working for the first time.

 For now can just be a walkthrough: detailed instructions, start to finish, on how to use some basic feature(s) of your project.

 Be sure to use syntax highlighting for your code snippets.
-If you have a lot of examples, skip the examples.md file and instead create an examples directory which you can then populate with this-feature.md and that-feature.md files.
+If you have a lot of examples, skip the NNN-examples.md file and instead create an examples directory which you can then populate with NNN-this-feature.md and NNN-that-feature.md files.
 Likewise if you have multiple tutorials!

 Other ideas for documents you (or potential contributors) might write: